DavidJVitale/davidjvitale.com/_posts/alaska-roadtrip-2017/2019-05-22-retrospective.md

     {% endfor %}
 {% endleaflet_map %}

->Each point on the map above represents a stop on our trip
+>Each point on the map above represents a stop on our trip with a link to the relevant blog post

+In the ripe summer of 2017, I left on a once-in-a-lifetime roadtrip to Alaska with great friends Kevin, Isaac, and Joey.
+We drove to from Chicago to Alaska and back, stopping at many amazing locations along the way.
+I took pictures and captured my thoughts [in a blog](/blog/travel/alaska-roadtrip/),

 ## South Dakota, Montana